Chunk, Align, Select: A Simple Long-sequence Processing Method for Transformers: Methodology

 where $j=(k-1)S + i$ maps chunk indices back to the input sequence, and $\mathbb{I}_{\{\cdot\}}$ is the indicator function.
 Then we concatenate the current selector state $\bar{\vh}_t$ and token information $\vh_i^{k,L}$, $t=(k-1)S+i$, to predict next action $\va_t$ via the actor:

-{\bf Reward Design} To train the selector within an RL scheme, we treat the transformer as an environment and design action rewards based on the decoder outputs.
-Inspired by \newcite{NEURIPS2021_e4d2b6e6}, we can directly utilize the language modeling likelihood as the generation quality reward for selection actions:
+\paragraph{Reward Design} To train the selector within an RL scheme, we treat the transformer as an environment and design action rewards.
+Inspired by \citet{NEURIPS2021_e4d2b6e6}, we can directly utilize the language modeling likelihood as the generation quality reward for selection actions:

 where $\xi$ is a coefficient that magnifies the value of the reward for easier optimization of the selector.
 However, $R_\text{LM}$ is only a scalar value, which cannot provide fine-grained guidance to the selector.
 Therefore, we use the input-output cross-attention scores to calibrate $R_\text{LM}$.
-More specifically, we denote the cross-attention matrix of the $q$-th attention head in the $l$-th layer of the decoder is denoted as $\mA^{l}_{q} \in \mathbb{R}^{M \times N}$, and the overall cross-attention
+More specifically, we denote the cross-attention matrix of the $q$-th attention head in the $l$-th layer of the decoder as $\mA^{l}_{q} \in \mathbb{R}^{M \times N}$, and the overall cross-attention

-where $N_2$ is the decoder layer number, and $Q$ is the cross-attention head number.
-With the overall cross-attention $\bar{\mA} = (\bar{a}_{ij})_{M \times N}$, we adjust the reward to each selected tokens: